 Medical Care for Bipolar Disorder

-Medication is almost always prescribed for people with bipolar disorder.
-So, your first step is to seek out a health care provider who has expertise in treating bipolar disorder.
-In most cases, this would be a psychiatrist.
+Doctors almost always prescribe medication for people with bipolar disorder.
+So your first step is to seek out a professional who has experience treating the condition.
+In most cases, this will be a psychiatrist.

-Don't be a passive patient.
-Taking an active role helps in your recovery.
+Your recovery will be stronger if you take an active role in your care.
 Before an appointment, read about bipolar disorder and its treatment.
 Go in with questions.

-Some people are hesitant to go to a doctor because they're afraid of being forced to take medication. unless you're imminently endangering your safety, that won't happen; your doctor won't make you do anything.
-He or she will advise you, and together you will look at available treatment options.
+Some people hesitate to go to a doctor because they're afraid they’ll be forced to take medication.
+Unless you're putting yourself in danger, that won't happen.
+Your doctor will advise you, and together you will look at treatments.